pietrop/autoEdit_2_user_manual/transcribing.md

 1. Click on `new`
 2. Chose the media you want to open, audio or video.
 3. Fill in title and description
-4. Chose Speech To Text system you want to use \(IBM American English is the default\)
+4. Chose Speech To T ext system you want to use \(IBM American English is the default\)
 5. `Save Transcription`

 ![](/assets/1_getting_started.gif)